Lore sickness/ The DarkBlood.

 Transmission & Vectors

 The Darkblood virus is hard to trace as some can be infected simply by being near someone who has the parasite, whilst others must have a ritual preformed before they succumb.
-Some even seek it out for the dark power if offers, thinking they can stave off the negative effects with their newfound power.
-But that is a double edged blade.
+Some even seek it out for the dark power it offers, thinking they can stave off the negative effects with their newfound power.
+Though such an approach is a double edged blade.

 Sensitivity to light, Loss of judgement, boils and fungal growths protruding from the skin, inflammation, swelling, loss of color in iris, restricted movement, insatiable thirst or hunger, trouble communicating.

 No known cure has been developed.
 So far the destruction or surgical removal of infected tissues or individuals is the only way to remove the curse.
-Although moving to a plane farther from Lore can slow the progress, but exposure to any portal might push it into double time so the risk is double edged.
+Although moving to a plane farther from Lore can slow the progress, but exposure to any portal might push it into double time so the risk is a serious talking point among scholars.
+Addendum: A cure was discovered at some point in Evermore, through usage of Black stones carrying the infection, crumbled to dust, mixed with a strange, peppermint smelling herb, gold powder, and the magic of one Wen Weaver.
+Sadly, with the witch the recipe went.
+Further research is required. - Professor Ducky of the College of Vattmaa.

 Often early infected will seem normal.
-Tired with bags under their eyes, loss of judgement, dilated pupils, etc. are the only tells.
-After that they will begin to become morbidly in tune with the dark and carnal nature of animals, often preferring to eat meat raw and stay indoors during the daylight hours.
+Often tired, marked with bags under their eyes, they lose their senses of judgement, and self preservation.
+These tells are unassuming and incredibly dangerous if overlooked.
+After a time they will begin to become morbidly in tune with the dark and become like an animal, often preferring to eat meat raw and stay indoors during the daylight hours.
 The later the infection is allowed to persist the more plantlike the person will become, until finally they will simply become a conduit of lore.
-A sporecolumn.
+A Sporecolumn.
 Sporecolumns are the most dangerous versions of darkbloods to be around.
 While they are the slowest, often opting not to move at all, they prefer to attack by infesting the air with living darkness, clouding the air with deadly lore spores and shadows that become shades and dervishes that protect them.

 Hosts & Carriers